monkeytypegame/monkeytype/CONTRIBUTING_BASIC.md

 You must have a browser that can access GitHub, and possess a GitHub account.
 Once you have those two things, you're ready to move on to making your contribution(s)!

-The steps for basic contributions are showcased splendidly in [this youtube video](https://www.youtube.com/watch?v=nT8KGYVurIU), so I highly recommend giving it a watch.
+The steps for basic contributions are showcased splendidly in [this youtube video](https://www.youtube.com/watch?v=nT8KGYVurIU), so it is recommended you watch it.

 ## Contributing